nautobot/nautobot-app-dns-models/docs/dev/contributing.md

 ## Release Policy

-{{ cookiecutter.verbose_name }} has currently no intended scheduled release schedule, and will release new features in minor versions.
+Nautobot DNS Models has currently no intended scheduled release schedule, and will release new features in minor versions.

 The steps taken by maintainers when creating a new release are documented in the [release checklist](./release_checklist.md).